fleetdm/fleet/handbook/engineering/README.md

 > To allow a stable release test, the final 24 hours before release is a deep freeze when only bugs with the `~release-blocker` or `~unreleased-bug` labels are merged.

 If there is partially merged feature work when freeze begins, the previously merged code must be reverted.
-If there is an exceptional, business critical need to merge feature work during freeze, as determined by the [release ritual DRI](#rituals), the following exception process may be followed:
+If there is an exceptional, business-critical need to merge feature work during freeze, as determined by the [release ritual DRI](#rituals), the following exception process may be followed:

 1. The engineer requesting the feature work merge exception during freeze notifies their Engineering Manager.
 2. The Engineering Manager notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).